FrankAccounting/10lab/src/dependentcopy/README.txt

 methods readln() and writeln() which are in KeyboardReader and KeyboardWriter respectively.

-INSTRUCTIONS: To run this from NetBeans, run the main in Driver.java.
+HOW TO USE: Run the main in Driver.java.
 Type in some text at the console, then press return.
 The text will be copied to the output console.